echamudi/nodejs-parallel-programming-examples/README.md

 Hello
 ```

-We can see the mapped location of each process by using `-display-map` option.
+We can see the mapped location of each process by using `--display-map` option.

 ```
 $ mpiexec --display-map echo Hello